Risk Management and Compliance with Jira

 Choice of strategy

-• Risk-taking. the preference is to accept risk when it is difficult to avoid and control its consequences, or when the risk is not a high enough priority.
+- Welcoming risk data: the preference is to accept risk when it is difficult to avoid and control its consequences, or when the risk is not a high enough priority.

-How to track project risk in Jira?
+Best practices to track project risks in Jira

 Establish Risk Issue Types